lowleveldesign/windbg-ext-template/README.md

 HRESULT ext_method(IDebugClient* client, LPCSTR args)
 ```

 `IDebugClient` is one of the [many COM interfaces](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/dbgeng/) we use to communicate with the debug engine (dbgeng).
 In the past, accessing those interfaces from the managed world was complicated.
 Some of them were available in the [clrmd](https://github.com/microsoft/clrmd/tree/main/src/Microsoft.Diagnostics.Runtime/src/DbgEng) project, but in a hard-to-consume form.
-Thanks to the [Microsoft.Debugging.Platform.DbgX nuget package](https://www.nuget.org/packages/Microsoft.Debugging.Platform.DbgX), we can now access them as any other COM objects.
+Thanks to the NuGet packages mentioned before, we can now access them as any other COM objects.
 The Runtime-callable wrappers perform all the necessary actions to wrap and query the native COM objects.
 For example, to print something on the WinDbg output, we may cast the `IDebugClient` instance to `IDebugControl7` and call the `OutputWide` method:

 ```csharp
 public static HRESULT HelloWorld(IDebugClient client, string args) {